 Minority Law Caucus Scholarships The Minority Law Caucus scholarships are awarded to MLC members in good academic standing.
 The MLC selection committee considers a variety of factors, which may include contributions to the community and financial need.
 Scholarships are generally awarded in the late spring.

-O'Hara Honors Program in Natural Resources Law The O'Hara Honors Program provides a law school $5,500 merit scholarship for the recipient's third year of law school.
-Depending on available funding in the state Attorney General's Office, there is also the possibility of an optional summer clerkship and a two-year attorney position practicing natural resources law with the Attorney General's Office.
+O'Hara Honors Program in Natural Resources Law The O'Hara Honors Program provides cash award and full year tuition benefit for the recipient's third year of law school, summer clerkship and a two-year attorney position practicing natural resources law with the Attorney General's Office.
 More Info »

 S.J.
 Quinney College of Law Outstanding Achievement Award The Outstanding Achievement Award certificate is given in each graded course (other than seminars) with an enrollment of at least 12 students.
 The course professor selects the student whose work is deemed the most outstanding.
 In the event of a tie, the professor will attempt to select a single winner.
 If the selection process does not produce one winner, co-winners will be accepted (but no more than two).

 Quinney Student Fellowship The Quinney Fellowships provide a select group of students with outstanding academic, research and writing skills the opportunity to work closely with members of the faculty and others on a range of research, writing, and service projects.
 Students must work approximately 12 hours per week.
-They receive $2,750 per semester and a tuition benefit.
+They receive a cash stipend and a full year tuition benefit.
 More Info »

 Quinney Top 10 % Student Scholarship The Quinney Top 10% Scholarship is awarded in fall semester to second and third year students who are not receiving other merit scholarship or fellowship support and are performing in the top 10% of their class.
 This performance is based on cumulative Quinney College of Law GPA as measured from grades posted from the previous spring semester.
-They receive $2,750 for fall semester and a tuition benefit.
+They receive a cash award and one semester tuition benefit.